Why Toronto Business Academy?

 You will have the opportunity to meet like-minded, success-driven individuals from all over the world.
 You will gain friendships for life or perhaps find a potential business partner.

 Are you up for some fun?
-Of course we will give you some space to play hard after you work hard!
+Of course, we will give you some space to play hard after you work hard!
 You will be located on campus in downtown Toronto, so you will get to experience student life “the American way”.
 Besides, the program schedule is designed to give you plenty of time for fun adventures, getting to know the largest Canadian city and its vibrant nightlife.
+We will also go to Niagara Falls for a day because there is no better way to relax after long days of working on your business plan!

 Duration: 21 days